 There are multiple sites of historical significance in and around Bothwell.
 Many old oil wells are still standing, and the

 Bothwell-Zone Oil Museum provides a detailed account of the oil boom of 1860.
 Additionally, the Fairfield Museum & National Historic Site houses some important artifacts from an early missionary settlement.
-Bothwell's residents are preparing to celebrate the town's
+Bothwell's residents celebrated the town's

 150th anniversary in 2017 with a number of events, including a homecoming celebration.